 The Cabinet Member for Economy and Leader of the Council advised that he had attended a meeting with Greater Brighton Economic Board (GBEB) where they agreed in principal that Officers look at the wholesale decarbonisation of housing stock.
 The board meeting also detailed the ambition for Greater Brighton areas to become a hydrogen powered economy for England.
 Furthermore, a small update was received by the Board on the city fibre expansion and I.T roll out across some of the GBEB area.
-He also confirmed that he had made a plea for a report covering the Network Rail contribution, specifically relevant to the importance of the Arundel Chord
+He also confirmed that he had made a plea for a report covering the Network Rail contribution, specifically relevant to the importance of the Arundel Chord information regarding the Covid-19 vaccinations that was currently in circulation.
+The Wellbeing team have continued to offer services which can be found on the Councils website and have a number of support projects running currently that residents could benefit from.
+She also advised that a workplace wellbeing project had also been rolled out to offer support to Council staff with a particular focus on emotional support due to the difficult last 12 months.
+Community safety update was that a community warden project was due to commence in March 2021 that would focus on anti-social behaviour hotspots across the District.
+She concluded her update with a request to the voluntary sector voluntary action Arun and Chichester for all their work and support.

-The Cabinet Member for Community Wellbeing advised that today a press release had been published that confirmed that Arun had been successful in being awarded funds to increase outreach engagement and communication with residents who were disproportionately likely to be impacted by Covid-19, particularly those with disabilities and from the Black And Minority Ethnic community relating to the misinformation regarding the Covid-19 vaccinations that was currently in circulation.
-The
+The Cabinet Member for Community Wellbeing advised that today a press release had been published that confirmed that Arun had been successful in being awarded funds to increase outreach engagement and communication with residents who were disproportionately likely to be impacted by Covid-19, particularly those with disabilities and from the Black And Minority Ethnic community relating to the mis-